Install PySide2 on Windows

 Heads up!
 You've already completed this tutorial.

 Before you start coding you will first need to have a working installation of PySide2 on your system.
-If you don't have PySide2 set up yet, the following sections will guide you through how to do this on Windows, macOS and Linux.
+If you don't have PySide2 set up yet, the following section will guide you through how to install PySide2 on Windows step by step.

 This guide is also available for macOS and Linux.

 PySide2 for Windows can be installed as for any other application or library.
-As of Qt 5.6 installers are available to install via PyPi, the Python Package archive.
-To install PySide2 from Python3 simply run --
+As of Qt 5.6, installers are available to install via PyPi, the Python Package archive.
+To install PySide2 from Python 3 simply run the following command in your terminal --

 pip3 install pyside2

-After install is finished, you should be able to run python and import PySide2.
+After the installation is finished, you should be able to run python and import PySide2.

-Note that if you want access to Qt Designer or Qt Creator you will need to download this from https://qt.io/download[the Qt downloads site].
+Note that if you want access to Qt Designer or Qt Creator you will need to download this from the Qt downloads site.

 Well done, you've finished this tutorial!
 Mark As Complete